Asinum

-Asinum was possibly a king of Assyria during the 18th century BC, and a grandson of Shamshi-Adad I. He was overthrown by Puzur-Sin because he was of Amorite extraction; not included in the standard King List, but attested in Puzur-Sin's inscription.
+Asinum (died c.
+1735 BC) was a king of Assyria, and a grandson of Shamshi-Adad I. He was overthrown by Puzur-Sin because he was of Amorite extraction; not included in the standard King List, but attested in Puzur-Sin's inscription.

 Asinum was deposed in a revolt that aimed to restore the traditions of Old Assyrian period.
-In the inscription left by Puzur-Sin, the Amorite kings beginning with Shamsi-Adad were described as "foreign plague not of the flesh of the city of Assur" while the latter was accused of constructing a palace for himself (possibly a reference to the so-called Old Palace built next to the ziggurat) and destroying old Assur shrines.
+In the inscription left by Puzur-Sin, the Amorite kings beginning with Shamsi-Adad I were described as "foreign plague not of the flesh of the city of Assur" while the latter was accused of constructing a palace for himself (possibly a reference to the so-called Old Palace built next to the ziggurat) and destroying old Assyrian shrines.
 After Asinum's rule, anarchy ensued in Assyria after a series of eight usurpers seized the throne.

 It is unclear whether Asinum was a personal name or a title.